edakturk14/lfgho-hackathon/README.md

 *ETHGlobal LFGHO Hackathon project.*

 Welcome to GHOFund!
 We have developed a Treasury Management Platform to bring deep insights and effective management to DAO treasury.
-Our platform is specifically designed for the use of GHO stablecoins for day to day operations and payments to contributors providing a stable and reliable currency for everyday transactions while allowing teams to supply their own tokens as collateral.
-The tool is built with [Scaffold-ETH#2](https://github.com/scaffold-eth/scaffold-eth-2).

 ## Features